samfcmc/ist-dissertation-latex-template/README.md

 * [Dissertation guidelines](http://da.tecnico.ulisboa.pt/files/sites/33/guia-preparacao-dissertacao-13_14_2.pdf)

 I cannot garantee you that this template is 100% right.
 I recommend that you talk to your advisors to check it first.
-I am not responsible if something goes wrong if you choose to use this template.
+I am not responsible for something going wrong if you choose to use this template.

 Focus on your thesis and not on the template.